goldin2008/Note/mlsd.md

 Given a tree, write a function to return the sum of the max-sum path which goes through the root node. implement functions of constructing binary tree
 One problem is implement a trie tree.
-How would you build, train, and deploy a system to detect if multimedia and/or ads contents being posted violate terms or contains offensive materials?
-How you test your ML models for production scale?
-Variation of the number of islands LC question.
-You have a House, Well & Tree arranged in a large grid with empty spaces in between to show where you can go.
-How will you go from house to nearest well without hitting a tree?
-Assume you can only go up.down/left/right and not diagonally and cannot hit a tree else you backtrack.

 ***Interview Questions:***
 2. System Design #1